Child marriage: Persecution, forced migration, and slavery

-Fear, poverty, social pressures and a sense of protection
+Fear, poverty, social pressures, and a sense of protection

 A sense of social insecurity is a cause of child marriages across the world.
 For example, in Nepal, parents fear social stigma if adult daughters (past 18 years) stay at home.
 Others fear crimes such as rape, which not only would be traumatic but may lead to less acceptance of the girl if she becomes a victim of such a crime.
 For example, girls may not be seen as eligible for marriage if they are not virgins.
 In other cultures, the fear is that an unmarried girl may engage in illicit relationships, or elope, causing a permanent social blemish to her siblings, or that the impoverished family may be unable to find bachelors for grown-up girls in their socioeconomic group.
 Such fears and social pressures have been proposed as causes that lead to child marriages.
 Insofar as child marriage is a social norm in practicing communities, the elimination of child marriage must come through a changing of those social norms.
 The mindset of the communities, and what is believed to be the proper outcome for a child bride, must be shifted to bring about a change in the prevalence of child marriage.

-Extreme poverty may make daughters an economic burden on the family, which may be relieved by their early marriage, to the benefit of the family as well as the girl herself.
-Poor parents may have few alternatives they can afford for the girls in the family; they often view marriage as a means to ensure their daughter's financial security and to reduce the economic burden of a growing adult on the family.Asad Zia, 42% of underage married girls from Pakistan, Express Tribune / International Herald Tribune (New York Times), 2 January 2013 Child marriage can also be seen as means of ensuring a girl's economic security, particularly if she lacks family members to provide for her.
-In reviews of Jewish community history, scholarsA.
-Grossman, 'Child marriage in Jewish society in the Middle Ages until the thirteenth century' (in Hebrew), Peamim 45 (1990), 108–126 claim poverty, shortage of grooms, uncertain social and economic conditions were a cause of frequent child marriages.
+Families in extreme poverty may perceive daughters as an economic burden.
+If they cannot afford to raise a child, seeking a child marriage for a girl can be seen as a way of ensuring her economic security and thus benefiting her as well as her parents.
+In reviews of Jewish community history, scholars claim poverty, shortage of grooms, and uncertain social and economic conditions were a cause of frequent child marriages.

 An additional factor causing child marriage is the parental belief that early marriage offers protection.
 Parents feel that marriage provides their daughter with a sense of protection from sexual promiscuity and safe from sexually transmitted infections.
 However, in reality, young girls tend to marry older men, placing them at an increased risk of contracting a sexually transmitted infection.

 Protection through marriage may play a specific role in conflict settings.
 Families may have their young daughters marry members of an armed group or military in hopes that they will be better protected.
 Girls may also be taken by armed groups and forced into marriages.

+In many communities, there is social pressure to marry off girls at a young age.
+This practice is often justified by cultural norms and the belief that it provides social and economic stability.

+Climate disasters

+A 2023 study found that the increase in environmental disasters tied to climate change were contributing factor to a rise in child marriage in at least 20 countries.